 A dental erosion (abfraction) is a loss of tooth structure in the root portion of the tooth, which typically does not contain dental decay.
-In other words, they are non-carious (non-cavity) cervical tooth lesions.
-They are often angular shaped and have very straight edges.
+In other words, they are non-cavity (non-carious) 'cervical' tooth lesions.
+They are often angular-shaped and have very straight edges.

-They can occur in the front or back portion of a tooth but are more prevalent on the front (buccal) surface of teeth.
+Erosion can occur in the front or back portion of a tooth but are more prevalent on the teeth' front (buccal) surface.
 Patients may first become aware of these lesions by increasing tooth sensitivity.
-In many cases, not much tooth structure separates the eroded area from the internal tooth nerve.
+In many cases, not much tooth structure separates the eroded area from the internal tooth nerve, leading to sensitivity.

-Fortunately, there is a simple but technique sensitive treatment for dental erosion.
-Dr. Hawryluk Jr. has helped thousands of patients retina their teeth by using his practical and economical approach.
-The steps in this fantastic technique are as follows.
-Though cleansing of the 'erosion area' is the first step of this process.
-The application of a 'root conditioner' and 'dental bonding agent' ensues.
+Fortunately, there is a simple but technique-sensitive treatment for dental erosion.
+Dr. Hawryluk Jr. has helped thousands of patients retain their teeth using his practical and economical approach.
+Thorough cleansing of the erosion area is the first step of this process.
+Next, applying a "root conditioner" and "dental bonding agent" ensues.
 Finally, a layer of dental composite resin is applied.
-Very thin diamonds are used after the placement to shape the bondings.
+Very thin diamonds are used after the placement to shape the dental bonding..
 Finally, if Dr. Hawryluk determines the cervical tooth loss is related to how the teeth interrelate, conservative bite adjustment is sometimes made.

-It is always best to treat dental erosion early before too much tooth is lost.
-If you suspect you may have a dental abfraction and you live in the Mississauga or Toronto area, please call St. Lawrence Dentistry for an assessment.
+It is always best to treat dental erosion early before too much tooth structure is lost.
+If you suspect you may have dental erosion and you live in the Mississauga or Toronto area, please call St. Lawrence Dentistry for an assessment.

 Below are actual examples of abfractions treated by Dr. Hawryluk Jr.